Published on January 31st, 2015 | by Richard Black0

 “Darcy do you need to go to the potty?”
 I’ll ask and even at the age of four she’s already casting the sort of irritated eye rolling glances I must have shown my grandparents.

+Back on topic.
 Unfortunately there is no good replacement for asking one’s children if they need to go potty.